Nivratti/DocForensics_documentation/docs/installation.md

-# Getting Started with Document Forensics Project
+# Installation process of Document Forensics Project

 This page will guide you through the initial setup and installation process to get the Document Forensics Project up and running on your machine.